wercker-labs/wercker-blog/source/posts/2013-06-12-Github-commit-status-API.md

 and do a pull request on the original repository to contribute back your code.

-If the original repository is added to wercker any pull request from a forked repo gets built and the status is attached to the pull request.
+If the original repository is added to wercker, any pull request from a forked repo gets built and the status is attached to the pull request.

 ![image](http://f.cl.ly/items/2O1N280y0z1C1w3y1e43/Screen%20Shot%202013-06-12%20at%202.44.33%20PM.png)